Scenario Template

 Search intent

-The searcher wants data analyst resume keywords that help with ATS matching and still show real analytical work, not a generic skills dump.
+The searcher wants data analyst resume keywords and examples that help with ATS matching and still show real analytical work, not a generic skills dump.

-Data analyst keywords usually fall into tools, data work, metrics, business domains, stakeholder communication, and decision impact.
-Grouping them first keeps the resume from becoming a spreadsheet of terms.
+Data analyst and data science keywords usually fall into tools, SQL/Python data work, BI outputs, data quality, statistics, experimentation, modeling, metrics, business domains, stakeholder communication, and decision impact.
+Grouping them first keeps the resume from becoming a spreadsheet of disconnected skills.

-Prompt to use: For this data analyst JD, group resume keywords into: tools, SQL/data work, dashboards/BI, metrics, business domain, stakeholder communication, and decision impact.
-Mark must-have terms.
+Prompt to use: For this data analyst JD, group resume keywords into: tools, SQL/data work, dashboards/BI, data quality, metrics, business domain, stakeholder communication, and decision impact.
+Mark must-have terms and optional terms.

 SQL, Tableau, Power BI, Looker, Excel, Python, and dbt are stronger when tied to reports, dashboards, data models, pipelines, or analysis that someone used.